pe-st/garmin-connect-export/CONTRIBUTING.md

 For that reason the script should be compatible with the oldest still [supported Python version](https://devguide.python.org/versions/).
-At the time of this writing (July 2022) this is Python 3.7, whose end-of-life is currently scheduled for June 2023.
+At the time of this writing (July 2023) this is Python 3.8, whose end-of-life is currently scheduled for October 2024.

 The Github Actions (see `github/workflows/python-app.yml`) thus run all steps twice, once with the oldest supported Python version, and once with the newest released version.

+### Updating the minimum Python version

+- bump at least the minor version in `gcexport.py` : `SCRIPT_VERSION`
+- `gcexport.py` : `MINIMUM_PYTHON_VERSION`
+- `.github/workflows/python-app.yml` : `jobs.build.strategy.matrix.version`
+- the paragraph just above
+- `README.md` : near the top
+- `CHANGELOG.md` : mention it

 ## Getting started